boobeh123/100-Devs-Web-Dev/Class_04/01 - Creating a web page/readME.md

 ## Learn anything new?
 I am aware of all of the concepts covered in this reading.
-The practice exercises will be hosted on github pages.
-I hope you are excited to see the progression of the exercises for this reading.
+The practice exercises are hosted on netlify: https://100devsconference-01.netlify.app/ I hope you are excited to see the progression of the exercises for this reading.

 You can view my notes inside the main.js file.